 When she gave Becky her shoes, Sara was a wealthy character giving away something she probably wouldn’t miss.
 Her generosity was instinctual and reflexive.
 Now that generosity comes at great personal cost.
 She reaffirms her values by making the exact same choice.

 Even when she is at her most wretched, Sara recognizes there are people who have it worse than her.
 “At least I have a place to live.
-At least I’m not working outside all winter.
+I’m not working outside all winter.
 At least I’m not sick.
-At least I don’t have a baby.
+I don’t have a baby.
 At least I have a friend.”

 This is the nuance of privilege.
 Having privilege does not mean you’re a jerk with a full wallet and a perfect life.
 It means you’re aware that your situation isn’t as bad as others’.
 Sara is rocking dirt, blisters, an empty stomach, and the stares of her former peers—but she’s still healthy, still young, still white, still housed, still employed.